So begins the story of

 Life is not 100% dedicated

-to developing and maintaining this kind of web site so this will be an ongoing
+to developing and maintaining this kind of website, and this will always be an ongoing

 work in progress - patience on both sides of the monitor is needed.
 The links at the left